Skip to main content

 4.2.3.
 Collection phase

-The Tax Agency develops a wide range of actions leading to the collection of debts and tax penalties derived from the application of the state and customs tax system, as well as those derived from other public resources whose management it assumes by virtue of law or agreement. .
+The Tax Agency carries out a wide range of actions aimed at collecting tax debts and penalties arising from the application of the state tax and customs system, as well as those arising from other public resources whose management it assumes by virtue of law or agreement.

 In these activities, in both the voluntary and enforcement periods, it is necessary to use all the mechanisms provided by the legal system for enforced collection.

-The Tax Agency has continued its commitment in 2022 to intensify the most qualified actions to combat fraud in the collection phase.
+In 2022, the Tax Agency has continued to focus on intensifying the most qualified actions to combat fraud in the collection phase.

 Evolution of outstanding debt